smurphos/nemo_actions_and_cinnamon_scripts/README.md

 See the scripts index for any other script specific setup recommendations.

 Log off and back on.

+## Cinnamon Script updating

+In a terminal navigate to the `nemo_actions_and_cinnamon_scripts` folder created when you originally cloned the repo

+e.g `cd nemo_actions_and_cinnamon_scripts`

+Once in the correct folder update your local copy with the latest commits, before reinstalling your scripts.

+`git pull origin; cd ..`

 ## Cinnamon Scripts Index